AsmaH5/Coding-Knowledge-Quiz/README.md

 This is a timed coding quiz  with multiple-choice questions.
 This app runs in the browser and features dynamically updated HTML and CSS, all powered by JavaScript code that I have written.
 My app has a clean and polished user interface that is responsive, that  adapts to multiple screen sizes.

-## Aim:
-To quiz start when the 'Start Quiz' button is clicked.

-Present a series of prompts for password criteria:
-* Length of password: At least 8 characters but no more than 128.

-* Character types:
-    Lowercase,
-    Uppercase,
-    Numeric,
-    Special characters ($@%&*, etc.)

-* Code should validate for each input and at least one character type should be selected.

-* Once all prompts are answered, the password should be generated and displayed in an alert or written to the page.

 ## Built with:
 * HTML
 * CSS